How to Preach Holy Resilience Under Stress

 Many in the U.S. and elsewhere are behaving the same way.

-Under extraordinary and very real stress—from the threats of a life-threatening illness to economic hardships, isolation from loved ones, and demands for long-overdue justice—many are managing only to look out for themselves as they try to survive another day.
+Under extraordinary and very real stress—from the threats of life-taking storms, economic hardships, isolation from loved ones, and demands for long-overdue justice—many manage only to look out for themselves as they try to survive another day.

 I would argue that Paul is describing people who lack resilience.